ceph/ceph/docs/siteconfig.rst

     # only used by teuthology-suite.
     default_machine_type: awesomebox

+    # Control how many machines need to be free in the cluster.
+0 means
+    # Teuthology can use the entire cluster.
+    reserve_machines: 5

     # The host and port to use for the beanstalkd queue.
 This is required
     # for scheduled jobs.
     queue_host: localhost